deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 Yet Java has several advantages.
 First of all, as a language it is inherently faster than Python.
 Anything written in Python by itself, disregarding its reliance on Cython, will be slower.
 Admittedly, most computationally expensive operations are written in C or C++.
 (When we talk about operations, we also consider things like strings and other operations involved with higher-level machine learning processes.)
 Most deep-learning projects that are initially written in Python will have to be rewritten if they are to be put in production.
 Not so with Java.

-Second, most major companies worldwide use Java or a Java-based system.
+Secondly, most major companies worldwide use Java or a Java-based system.
 It remains the most widely used language in the world.
 That is, many programmers solving real-world problems could benefit from deep learning, but they are separated from it by a language barrier.
 We want to make deep learning more usable to a large new audience that can put it to immediate use.

 Thirdly, Java's lack of robust scientific computing libraries can be solve by writing them, which we've done with [ND4J](http://nd4j.org), which runs on distributed GPUs or GPUs, and can be interfaced via a Java or Scala API.

+Finally, Java is a secure, network language that inherently works cross-platform on Linux servers, Windows and OSX desktops, Android phones and in the low-memory sensors of the Internet of Things via embedded Java.
+While Torch and Pylearn2 optimize via C++, which presents difficulties for those who try to optimize and maintain it, Java is a "write once, run anywhere" language suitable for companies who need to use deep learning on many platforms.

 ###Ecosystem